-The signs and symptoms of low mood or intense fatigue are similar to those of depression, but they are less intense, and they normally diminish over time.
-If, however, you experience one or more of the signs below for more than two weeks and you don’t see any improvement, don’t hesitate to seek professional help, as you may be suffering from depression.
-It needs to be diagnosed and treated.
+The signs and symptoms of low mood are similar to those of depression, but they are less intense and normally lessen over time.
+If, however, you experience one or more of the signs below over a period of more than two weeks and you don’t see any improvement, don’t hesitate to seek professional help, as this could be a case of depression or the expression of a treatable physical medical condition.

 • Fatigue